brunomorency/sampic-client/README.md

 Specify stack number:
 ```

-Alternatively, you can use the stack key (`<branch>.stacks.<stackKey>`) from CLI to skip the prompt:
+Alternatively, you can use the stack key (`<branch>.stacks.<key>`) from CLI to skip the prompt:

 ```shell
 $ sampique deploy --stack myStackA
 ```

-## How it works
+## What actually happens when you run `sampique deploy`
 The script goes through the following steps:

-1. Read from `.sampique/config.json`, figure out current git branch and look for instructions for that branch
+1. Gets current git working branch and looks for corresponding settings in `.sampique/config.json`
-1. Load the curent deployed template, either from a previously package template saved under `.sampique/` or from CloudFormation if none are found locally.
+1. Based on the configured stack name, load the currently deployed template.
-1. Package your app by running `aws cloudformation package`.
-Output template files can be found under `.sampique` directory.
+1. Package your template by running `aws cloudformation package`.
+The output template file is saved as `.sampique/<STACK_NAME>-packaged-template.yaml`
+1. If no corresponding stack was found in CloudFormation, deploy the packaged template to create it.
+Otherwise, compare the new packaged template to the current stack template:
+    - If the only difference is code updates for Lambda functions (stack parameters defined in the config haven't changed), simply update function code of those Lambdas.
+    - If the packaged template is identical to the deployed stack template but stack parameters in the config are different, run `aws cloudformation update-stack` using the current template and specofying new parameter values.
-1. Compare the new packaged template to the current deployed template.
-If the only changes are `CodeUri` properties for some Lambda functions, directly update the function code for these lambdas.
-If there are more changes, run `aws cloudformation deploy` to do a full stack update.
+    - If there are more changes, run `aws cloudformation deploy` to do a full stack update.
+1. If all went well, rename `.sampique/<STACK_NAME>-packaged-template.yaml` as `.sampique/<STACK_NAME>-deployed-template.yaml` and we're done.